111 Goals For 2023 (New Year Personal Goals Examples)

-An emergency fund is another way to provide yourself financial security for any time period you're unable to earn money.
-The consumer Financial Protection Bureau offers some tips on building an emergency fund.
+An emergency fund is another way to provide yourself with financial security when you’re unable to earn money.
+The Consumer Financial Protection Bureau offers some tips on building an emergency fund.

 25. Buying a home

 A home is a dream for many people.
-You can make this the year you make it happen, or you get yourself on the path to making it happen.
+You can get yourself on the path to making it happen.
 Some of the tips for getting started include:

 - Deciding how much you can afford